Meet the Coaches

 In 2008, Tyson was named by Gonzaga University as the first full time cross country coach in program history, Tyson is well on his way to taking his team to similar success he has had in the past as coach and athlete.

 As Co-Camp Director at American Running Camp, Tyson continues to motivate and inspire runners of all ages and abilities with his experience, enthusiasm and pure love of cross country.

 Co-Camp Director Nate Kraft has been involved with Centrowitz Running Camp since 2011 and has an impressive resume of coaching achievements at the interscholastic level, including nine sectional titles, two All State Cross Country titles and four state runners-up in Massachusetts.
 Many of Kraft's athletes have gone on to participate in collegiate athletics at all levels.

-Kraft is currently the assistant girls track and field coach and assistant boys cross country coach at Lowell High School where he was named the 2022 Boston Globe D1 Outdoor Track and Field Coach of the Year and also the MSTCA D1 Girls Coach of the Year.
+Kraft is currently the head girls track and field coach and assistant girls cross country coach at Lowell High School where he was named the 2022 Boston Globe D1 Outdoor Track and Field Coach of the Year and also the MSTCA D1 Girls Coach of the Year.
 Prior to coaching at Lowell, he was the head coach of the men's and women's cross country programs at Clark University in 2012-13.
 Kraft spent the previous six years as the head girls cross country and track and field coach at Northampton High School and was named the MSTCA Western Massachusetts Coach of the Year twice.
 Kraft is USATF Level II Certified in the endurance events.